-On March 5, 2020, CDPHE public health laboratory confirmed the first presumptive positive COVID-19 test result in Colorado.
-Since then, the number of confirmed cases has continued to climb, and we have evidence of widespread community spread throughout the State.
-I verbally declared a disaster emergency on March 10, 2020, and on March 11, 2020, I issued the corresponding Executive Order D 2020 003, as amended and extended by Executive Orders D 2020 018, D 2020 032, D 2020 058, D 2020 076, D 2020 109, D 2020 125, D 2020 152, D 2020 176, D 2020 205, D 2020 234, and D 2020 258.
+On March 5, 2020, CDPHE's public health laboratory confirmed the first presumptive positive COVID-19 test result in Colorado.
+I verbally declared a disaster emergency on March 10, 2020, and on March 11, 2020, I issued the corresponding Executive Order D 2020 003, as amended and extended.
 On March 25, 2020, I requested that the President of the United States declare a Major Disaster for the State of Colorado, pursuant to the Stafford Act.
 The President approved that request on March 28, 2020.
+On July 8, 2021, I rescinded Executive Order D 2020 003, as amended and extended, and issued Executive Order D 2021 122, the Colorado COVID-19 Disaster Recovery Order, which memorialized and continued the declaration of disaster, pursuant to C.R.S. § 24-33.5-704(4), from Executive Order D 2020 003, as amended and extended.

 My administration, along with other State, local, and federal authorities, has taken a wide array of actions to mitigate the effects of the pandemic, prevent further spread, and protect against overwhelming our health care resources.
-While we have seen indications that our efforts to "flatten the curve" are working, transmission of the virus continues to threaten Coloradans' way of life and livelihoods and current data shows a recent increase in COVID-19 infections.

-Unfortunately, given the increase in infections, the number of persons seeking medical treatment at hospitals may far exceed the capacity of any given hospital.
-Hospitals who have reached capacity may need to cease admitting patients and may also need to transfer such patients to a separate facility without first obtaining the individual's written or informed consent for such transfer.
-The transfer of patients from hospitals that have reached capacity to other specified care facilities will combat the current public health emergency due to COVID-19 and promote public health.
+Despite significant progress, there has been an increase in COVID-19 cases, largely due to the highly contagious Delta variant and the 20% of Coloradans who have yet to get the highly effective, safe vaccine.
+As a result, the number of persons seeking medical treatment at hospitals may exceed the capacity of any given hospital.
+The State faced this same scenario in November 2020, when I first issued this Executive Order.
+CDPHE may once again need to order hospitals who have reached capacity or are reasonably anticipated to reach capacity during the duration of this Executive Order to cease admitting patients and may also need to transfer patients to a separate facility without first obtaining the individual's or the separate facility's written or informed consent for such transfer.
+The transfer of patients from hospitals that have reached capacity or are reasonably anticipated to reach capacity to other specified care facilities will help to ensure that Coloradans have adequate care as we continue to combat COVID-19 and promote public health and protect the ability of hospitals to serve those with COVID-19 and other conditions.
+This Executive Order is particularly urgent at this moment in the pandemic because statewide hospital capacity is less than 10%.